stevejay/markdown-it-prism-backticks/README.md

 An example assembly instruction is `LDA #$22`{lang=asm6502}.
 ```

-And the result is as expected:
+The result is as expected:

 ![](/resources/example-usage.png)

+The rules for the language annotation are simple:

+- No whitespace between the closing backtick and the opening curly brace.
+- No whitespace in the language annotation.

+See [stevejay/middleengine-website](https://github.com/stevejay/middleengine-website) for an example of a repository that uses this plugin.

 ## Usage with other MarkdownIt plugins